 Blood tests should be taken at regular intervals to ascertain whether the treatment is affecting vital organs.
 It may be necessary to reduce dosage, to pause treatment or, in severe cases, to stop the treatment.

 Recent research in the UK suggests that the median survival for people with stage 4 ALK-positive lung cancer is 6.2 years, i.e over half of patients will survive longer than this.

-Of course, whatever the mean survival rate is, half will live longer, some much longer, and half will live shorter, some much shorter.
+Of course, whatever the median survival rate is, half will live longer, some much longer, and half will live shorter, some much shorter.
 At present, it is not possible to predict how long individual patients will survive.